 It's not uncommon to experience some type of mental or emotional concern during college.
 To help you identify, understand and resolve your issues, we offer free, confidential services, such as one-on-one counseling, support groups and educational programs.
+Assistance is confidential and free of charge.
+Temple Ambler has a Tuttleman counselor available on-site one day a week to give Temple Ambler students easy access to counseling.
 Learn more about our counseling services.

-The Wellness Resource Center (HEART) at Main Campus provides students with wellness education, resources and prevention services to help you make informed choices about your health.
+The Wellness Resource Center (WRC) at Main Campus provides students with wellness education, resources and prevention services to help you make informed choices about your health.
 Most services are free or low cost, and all are confidential.
-Learn more about HEART.
+Learn more about the Wellness Resource Center.

 Temple University Infant and Child Laboratory